Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 key attributes: map type and map filter.
 Map type describes how to build data that powers the map, and is covered in more detail [here](#map-types).
-Map filter, an optional but important attribute, helps define a segmented map using the Rule Editor based on a rich set of conditions.
+Map filter, an optional but important attribute, helps define a segmented map using the <a href="https://doc.sitecore.net/sitecore_experience_platform/digital_marketing/personalization/the_rule_set_editor" target="_blank">Rule Set Editor</a> and a rich set of conditions.

 In addition to these two key attributes, each map has a unique identifier, name and type.
 You can also include other optional attributes, such as